 - 1) Determine BMP Design volume as described in 2.a above, except: - Design storm = 1.50.75 = 1.125 inches - 2) Determine BMP capture volume using CASQA 24-hour Drawdown Figure for Oxnard Gauge (CASQA, 2003) as described in 2.b. above - 3) Determine annual load reduction.
-Load reduction in Biofiltration BMPs can occur via two pathways: incidental infiltration and treatment. - Incidental infiltration has been discussed in a publication by Strecker, Quigley, Urbonas, and Jones.
-That study observed as much as 40% volume reduction through incidental infiltration; recent bioretention studies have shown as much as 60% volume reduction. - Pollutant Load reduction via incidental infiltration can be calculated as follows (20% is the percent of the captured volume assumed to be reduced via incidental infiltration for this discussion):
+Load reduction in Biofiltration BMPs can occur via two pathways: incidental infiltration and treatment. - Incidental infiltration in Biofiltration BMPs was discussed in a publication by Strecker, Quigley, Urbonas, and Jones (Strecker et al, 2004).
+That study observed as much as 40% volume reduction through incidental infiltration.
+A recent summary of the studies in the ASCE BMP Database found the following average volume reductions: filter strips, 38%; vegetated swales, 48%; and bioretention with underdrain, 61% (Geosyntec, 2011; attached to this appendix). - Pollutant Load reduction via incidental infiltration can be calculated as follows (20% is the percent of the captured volume assumed to be reduced via incidental infiltration for this discussion):